paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-388-procurement-technical-assistance-cooperative-agreement-program.md

 #### Codification
 The text of [section 2420 of this title](./chapter-chapter-142-chapter-chapter-142.md#section-2420), which was transferred to this section by Pub.
 L. 116–283, § 1872(a)(4), was based on Pub.
 L. 98–525, title XII, § 1241(a)(1), Oct.
 19, 1984, 98 Stat.
 2606, § 2416; renumbered § 2417, Pub.
 L. 99–500, § 101(c) [title X, § 957(a)(1)(A)], Oct.
 18, 1986, 100 Stat.
 1783–82, 1783–174, and Pub.
 L. 99–591, § 101(c) [title X, § 957(a)(1)(A)], Oct.
 30, 1986, 100 Stat.
 3341–82, 3341–174, and Pub.
 L. 99–661, div.
 A, title IX, formerly title IV, § 957(a)(1)(A), Nov.
 14, 1986, 100 Stat.
 3954, renumbered title IX, Pub.
 L. 100–26, § 3(5), Apr.
 21, 1987, 101 Stat.
 273; renumbered § 2418, Pub.
 L. 101–510, div.
 A, title VIII, § 814(a)(1)(A), Nov.
 5, 1990, 104 Stat.
 1596; renumbered § 2419, Pub.
 L. 102–484, div.
 D, title XLII, § 4236(a)(1)(A), Oct.
 23, 1992, 106 Stat.
 2691; renumbered § 2420, Pub.
 L. 113–66, div.
 A, title XVI, § 1611(a)(1)(A), Dec.
 26, 2013, 127 Stat.
 946.

 Pub.
 L. 117–81, div.
 A, title XVII, § 1701(b)(24), (m)(2)(B), Dec.
 27, 2021, 135 Stat.
 2135, 2144, amended Pub.
 L. 116–283, § 1872(a)(6), which had originally transferred [section 2414 of this title](./chapter-chapter-142-chapter-chapter-142.md#section-2414) to this section and made amendments in the text.
-As amended by Pub.
+After amendment by Pub.
 L. 117–81, section 1872(a)(6) of Pub.
-L. 116–283 transferred section 2414 to [section 4955 of this title](./chapter-388-procurement-technical-assistance-cooperative-agreement-program.md#section-4955) and consequently amended the text of that section.
+L. 116–283 instead transferred section 2414 to [section 4955 of this title](./chapter-388-procurement-technical-assistance-cooperative-agreement-program.md#section-4955) and consequently amended the text of that section.

 #### Amendments
 2021—Pub.
 L. 117–81, § 1701(m)(3), which directed amendment of section “1872(a)(B)” of Pub.
 L. 116–283, was executed as if it had referred to section “1872(a)(1)(B)” of Pub.
-L. 116–283, which added this section, to reflect the probable intent of Congress.
+L. 116–283, which enacted this section, to reflect the probable intent of Congress.

 Pub.
 L. 116–283, § 1872(a)(4), as amended by Pub.
 L. 117–81, § 1701(m)(1)(C), transferred the text of [section 2420 of this title](./chapter-chapter-142-chapter-chapter-142.md#section-2420) to this section.

 #### Effective Date of 2021 Amendment
 Amendment by Pub.
 L. 117–81 applicable as if included in the enactment of title XVIII of Pub.
 L. 116–283 as enacted, see section 1701(a)(2) of Pub.
-L. 117–81, set out in a Technical, Conforming, and Clerical Amendments Related to Title XVIII of the Fiscal Year 2021 NDAA note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001) and Effective Date note below.
+L. 117–81, set out in a note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001) and Effective Date note below.

 #### Effective Date
 Section and amendment by Pub.
 L. 116–283 effective Jan.
 1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
 L. 116–283, set out as an Effective Date of 2021 Amendment note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).